pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 # Built-in scripts and Aliases
 In the previous example, we created a *custom script* called `hello-world`, but that npm also supports some *built-in scripts* such as `test` and `start`.

-What's interesting about these scripts is that, unlike our custom scripts, they can be executed using *aliases*, which makes the complete command shorter and easier to remember.
+Interestingly, unlike our custom scripts, these scripts can be executed using *aliases*, making the complete command shorter and easier to remember.
 For example, all of the following commands will run the `test` script.

 ```sh
 npm run-script test